 The southern part of the road, in complete contrast runs across some of the most inhospitable uplands in Gwynedd and probably survives for much of its length.
 The road to the east of Blaenau Ffestiniog has been disturbed in places by quarrying.
-Much of it is probably buried by close to 2000 years of peat accumulation.
+Most of it however, appears to be buried by close to 2000 years of peat accumulation.
 There are however sufficient visible traces to extrapolate its course.
-There is a high potential for good preservation of the road along with well preserved environmental evidence.
+The road appears to be undisturbed and there is a high potential for the recovery of well preserved environmental evidence.
+It should also be noted that the typical agger and flanking ditch construction seems to have been modified in order to cross the peat bogs.
+A Roman date for the road buried in the peat is likely but has yet to be conclusively demonstrated.
+Sample excavation and environmental sampling could provide sufficient evidence.
 The main threat in this area is afforestation.
-Much of the road through Cwm Penmaen and Bryn Melyn plantations has probably been destroyed.
+Much of the road through Cwm Penmaen and Bryn Melyn plantations has already been destroyed or heavily modified.
 It is important that further encroachment on to the road is kept to a minimum.
-Most of the road from Dolwyddelan to Tomen y Mur provides opportunities for further study through aerial photographic evidence fieldwalking and possibly excavation, given the potential for the recovery of environmental evidence.